Social Media Accounts Procedure - 61.18.01

 - Ethics and Conduct, 63.09

-In addition, confidential and proprietary information about the college, students, faculty, staff, alumni, and donors may not be posted on social media.
-It is also prohibited to post content on official college social media accounts from the following categories:
+In addition, confidential and proprietary information about the college, students, faculty, staff, alumni, and donors may not be posted on any social media.
+It is also prohibited to post content on official college social media accounts that:

-- endorsement of any product, service, or private organization;
+- endorses any product, service, or private organization;

-- personal information, including credit card information and other information that could lead to identity theft;
+- shares personal information, including credit card information and other information that could lead to identity theft;

-- student information that is protected by the Family Educational Rights and Privacy Act (FERPA);
+- provides student information that is protected by the Family Educational Rights and Privacy Act (FERPA);

-- gossip or negative information, harassment, or bullying that can potentially harm an individual, organization, or the college; and
+- harasses, bullies, or conveys negative information that can potentially harm an individual, organization, group, or the college; or

-These prohibitions apply only to social media accounts (e.g., Facebook page, Twitter account, YouTube channel, etc.) created by college employees for the express purpose of officially representing HCC groups, departments, organizations, etc. However, college employees acting in an individual capacity on privately held social media accounts must not share student information protected under FERPA and are cautioned to communicate clearly that they are not acting in a representative capacity or expressing the views of the college.
+However, college employees acting in an individual capacity on privately held social media accounts must never share student information protected under FERPA.
+In their social media posts or activity, employees are cautioned to communicate that they are not acting in a representative capacity or expressing the views of the college.

 Social Media Usage

-- One official, primary HCC account shall exist per social networking platform, as created by the office of public relations and marketing (PR&M).
-This account will be maintained by PR&M and will be the predominant venue for general college interaction on that particular platform.
-Official accounts for departments or organizations within the college will be secondary to this account and may only be created with approval from PR&M.
+- One official, primary HCC account shall exist per social media platform, as created by the office of public relations and marketing (PRM).
+This account will be maintained by PRM and will be the predominant venue for general college interaction on that particular platform.

-- The college’s logo may not be used for any purpose without consent from PR&M. Furthermore, all official social media accounts are expected to follow naming conventions and guidelines for visual identity as mandated by PR&M.
+- The college’s logo may not be used for any purpose without consent from PRM.
+Furthermore, all official social media accounts are expected to follow branding conventions and guidelines for visual identity as mandated by PRM.

 Process for Creating an Official Social Media Account